octalmage/Screenlr/README.md

 * With Screenlr running press `Command+Shift+T` to start.
 * Click and drag over the area you'd like to capture.
 * Optionally enter a caption then hit "Create post".
+* That's it!
+The post URL will be copied to your clipboard.

 ![](https://cldup.com/-WQZt_FlKe.gif)